BATTERIES SUPPLY GREEN ELECTRICITY ON DEMAND - AT ANY TIME OF DAY OR NIGHT.

 By 2045, 100% of energy generation in Germany is to come from renewable sources.

 A green electricity share of at least 80% is already planned for 2030.
-This is extremely ambitious, especially as annual electricity demand is set to rise from 600 to 800 terawatt hours by the end of this decade.
+This is extremely ambitious, especially as annual electricity demand will rise from 600 to 800 terawatt hours by the end of this decade.

 This is primarily due to more electrified industrial processes, heat pumps and electromobility.